 What do you think of when it comes to self-care?
 Do you imagine bubble baths and candles followed by meditation or yoga?
 While they do sound relaxing there is so much more to self-care.
-Self-care is about the actions and practices in which you engage with to enhance and protect your health and well-being.
+Self-care is about the actions and practices with which you engage to enhance and protect your health and well-being.
 It’s about finding something which you can carry out on a regular basis to reduce stress and help you relax and unwind from the daily pressures of life.

 Why You Should Conduct a Self-Care Audit

-Audit sounds so official but to audit your self-care simply means to take note of what’s going on in your life.
+Audit sounds so official but to audit, your self-care simply means to take note of what’s going on in your life.
 To understand what’s making you feel stressed, to realise what you’re making a priority and to acknowledge what habits you’ve developed (or not developed).
 Doing a self-care audit is a fantastic way to really look at your life and understand what’s going on.

 You May Like

 Take out your journal and go somewhere where you feel relaxed and won’t be disturbed.
 We’re going to start with some simple yet powerful questions which will allow you to check in with yourself and truly understand how you feel right now.
 You want to really listen to what your mind and body are telling you.
 Are you feeling overwhelmed, are you lacking energy?

 Here are some questions to get you started.
 I dive into this in more depth in my free self-care audit workbook.

 - How many hours of sleep do you get per night?